JustinBilleci/learning-progress/README.md

 Sixteenth Log: Excited to start the REACT course later today, that repository will be up later today as well.
 I am suuuuuuper excited to get the ball rolling on that and I have all week to code so I'm hoping to have a NEXT.JS course completed by the end of the week as well.
 UPDATE: Didn't create the REACT repo yet, that will be tomorrow.
 Finished JS course.
 If you're reading this have a great day/night!

+*March 13th, 2024*

+Seventeenth Log: Created the REACT to-do list repo yesterday and should be able to finishit by the end of the day today and then on to the NEXT.JS project.
+I'm on track to have these finished by the end of the week still.
+Happy coding!